BOARD OF OVERSEERS RESPONSIBILITIES

 CODE OF ETHICAL STANDARDS

-Members of the Board of Overseers are guided by a Code of Ethical Standards to avoid conflict between the personal interest of Board members and/or the organizations with which they are affiliated, and the interests of the National Quality Award program.
-A violation of the Code of Ethical Standards shall be cause for resignation or removal.
-All Board members will be required to sign a Code of Ethical Standards statement annually.
-For a copy, please contact Courtney Bishnoi.
+Members of the Board of Overseers are guided by a Code of Conduct, the AHCA/NCAL Conflict of Interest and the AHCA/NCAL Anti-Trust Policy.
+The purpose of these policies are to avoid conflict between the personal interest of Board members and/or the organizations with which they are affiliated, and the interests of the National Quality Award program.
+A violation shall be cause for resignation or removal.
+All Board members will be required to sign these statements annually.